LiskArchive/lisk-faucet/README.md

       "address" : ""        // <-- Address of faucet account
       "nethash": "",        // <-- Nethash of the network
       "broadhash": "",      // <-- Broadhash of the network
-      "version": "0.0.0a",  // <-- Expected version of lisk-core endpoint
-      "minVersion": "0.0.0" // <-- Minimal version of lisk-core that will be accepted }
+      "version": "0.0.0a",  // <-- Expected version of lisk-core end point "minVersion": "0.0.0" // <-- Minimal version of lisk-core that will be accepted }
   ```